 They are concerned about rising indemnity costs and threats to GP recruitment and retention.
 We think they are missing the key issue in not tackling the causes of the number and value of claims and settlements and are in active discussions to put that point across.

-Will it cover the whole of the UK?The announcement by Jeremy Hunt is only about England.
-We understand that the devolved administrations are now considering their position, but the issues are very different and, in MDDUS’ view, do not call for a similar response.
+Will it cover the whole of the UK?It only applies to England and Wales.
+We understand that Scotland and Northern Ireland are now considering their position, but the issues are very different and, in MDDUS’ view, do not call for a similar response.
 Our rates in Scotland are significantly less than England and, in fact, lower than in 2011.
 We have either met or are due to meet all of the devolved administrations to discuss this.

 Is this down to MDDUS poorly managing business?